duderstadt-lab/mars-docs/docs/image/ObjectFinder.md

 * *Microscope* - The name of the microscope used for data collection.
 This name is included in the metadata record.
 * *Pixel length* - Length of a pixel in the microscope system used for data collection.
 * *Pixel units* - Units of the provided pixel length.
 * *Exclude* - List timepoints to exclude from the tracking process.
 This allows the user to exclude frames from the analysis without having to delete them from the dataset irreversibly.

 ### Output

-* *Molecule Archive* - A Molecule Archive with individual records for all tracked molecules as well as metadata information.
+* *Object Archive* - An Object Archive with individual records for all tracked molecules as well as metadata information.

 ### How to run this Command from a groovy script
 ```groovy